-Myth 1: Get your air conditioner technician on Craigslist.
+Myth 1: Find your air conditioner technician from Craigslist.

 Myth 2: Working with a small business is better.

-Myth 4: You don’t need routine air conditioning maintenance.
+Myth 4: You don’t need routine AC maintenance.

 Myth 5: Finding out about the contractor isn’t necessary.

-Myth 6: It will cost more to turn your thermostat to a higher temperature while you’re out of your home.
+Myth 6: It costs more to turn your thermostat to a higher temperature while you’re away from home.